 In addition, members of the U.S. Congress, the U.S. Environmental Protection Agency and various agencies of several states within the U.S. frequently review, consider and propose more stringent regulation of hydraulic fracturing, a stimulation treatment routinely performed on oil and gas wells in low-permeability reservoirs.
 We previously provided (and may, in the future, resume providing) fracturing services to customers.
 Regulators are investigating whether any chemicals used in the hydraulic fracturing process might adversely affect groundwater or whether the fracturing processes could lead to other unintended effects or damages.
 In recent years, local and national governments (including several cities and states within the U.S.) passed new laws and regulations concerning or banning hydraulic fracturing.
 A significant portion of North American service activity today is directed at prospects that require hydraulic fracturing in order to produce hydrocarbons.
 Therefore, additional regulation could increase the costs of conducting our business by subjecting fracturing to more stringent regulation.
 Regulation of hydraulic fracturing could increase our cost of providing services or materially reduce our business opportunities and revenues if customers decrease their levels of activity or we cannot pass along cost to customers.
-We are unable to assess the potential financial or operational impact they may have on our business.
+We are unable to predict whether changes in laws or regulations or any other governmental proposals or responses will ultimately occur, and accordingly, we are unable to assess the potential financial or operational impact they may have on our business.